yuanhao-cui/Must-Reading-on-ISAC/README.md

 # Must-Reading Papers on Integrated Sensing and Communications (ISAC)
-Other Terms : Joint Radar Communications (JRC) / Joint Communication and Radar Sensing (JCS)
+Other Terms : Joint Radar Communications (JRC) / Joint Communication and Radar Sensing (JCAS)

-Defination: A design paradigm and corresponding enabling technologies, in which sensing and comms systems are integrated to efﬁciently utilize congested wireless/hardware resources, and even to pursue mutual beneﬁts.
+Definition: A design paradigm and corresponding enabling technologies, in which sensing and comms systems are integrated to efﬁciently utilize congested wireless/hardware resources, and even to pursue mutual beneﬁts.

-Contributed by Yuanhao Cui, Fan Liu
+Contributed by Yuanhao Cui, BUPT, and Fan Liu, SUSTech

-from IEEE ComSoc ISAC Emerging Topic Inititive (ETI) &  IEEE SPS ISAC Technical Working Group (TWG)
+from IEEE ComSoc ISAC Emerging Technology Inititive (ETI) &  IEEE SPS ISAC Technical Working Group (TWG)

 ## [Content](#content)